joerno/PegSolitaire/README.md

 A simple retro board game created with JavaFx.

-It's created with Java 7 x64 and Maven.
+Compiled with Java 7 (x64) and Maven.

 Graphics created with Tiled: http://www.mapeditor.org/